MANUELA MISCHKE-REEDS, MA, LMFT

 Non-financial: Manuela Mischke-Reeds is a member of the California Association of Marriage and Family Therapists.

 Dr. Reese is a licensed clinical professional counselor in Maryland and Pennsylvania as well as a licensed clinical supervisor.
-She received her master’s degree in community counseling from McDaniel College in Westminster, MD and her Ph.D. in counselor education from George Washington University in Washington, D.C.
-Past work experiences include being director of a mental health clinic and the case manager of the Howard county Cold Weather Shelter, working with homeless individuals and families.
-Additionally, Dr. Reese is very passionate about her work focusing on attachment and has extensive experience with adoptive families and with children in foster care.
+She received her Master's Degree in community counseling from McDaniel College in Westminster, MD and her PhD in counselor education from George Washington University in Washington, D.C.
+Past work experiences include being director of a mental health clinic and the case manager of the Howard County Cold Weather Shelter, working with homeless individuals and families. additionally, Dr. Reese is very passionate about her work focusing on attachment and has extensive experience with adoptive families and children in foster care.

-Financial: Christina Rice has an employment relationship with Mosaic Community Services.
+Financial: Christina Reese has an employment relationship with Mosaic Community Services.
 She receives a speaking honorarium from PESI, Inc.